kazurayam/Datafile-backed-Cucumber-Test-Example-in-Katalon-Studio/README.md

 I suppose you will be impressed that the HTML report by Cucumber is very readable.

-Please be note that the reports can be in any spoken languages: e.g, English, Russian and Japanese.
+Please note that the reports can be in any spoken languages: e.g, English, Russian and Japanese as follows.

 ![trilingual](docs/images/03_trilingual_report.png)